 When a NYC cop gets trapped in an LA office building taken over by terrorists, he kicks the shit out of them one terrorist at a time.

 In Die Hard John McClane is the hero which is in the logline.
 The terrorists are the antagonist and they supply the conflict, which is also in the logline.
-It’s a tongue-and-cheek action movie (genre, tone and genre) which I think “he kicks the shit out of them one terrorist at a time” makes clear.
+It’s a tongue-in-cheek action movie (genre, tone and genre) which I think “he kicks the shit out of them one terrorist at a time” makes clear.
 So I think I’ve hit all the needed elements for a solid log line.

 IMDB might not want to use the word “shit” on their website for their official log line.
 But that’s the great thing about what you’re writing, it doesn’t have to meet any editorial standards.
 It’s a one sentence pitch of your movie and you can use whatever language you need to sell your script.